AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 - Obtaining and authenticating your credentials

-- Validating your credentials with a simple "hello world" call
+- Validating your credentials with a simple "Hello World" call

 - Programmatically generating XMP files from slider values and accessing other Lightroom features